RedHatInsights/insights-inventory-frontend/README.md

 ## Testing

+Before running functional tests, ensure your code is type-safe.
+You can run `npm run type-check` to verify this.

 ### Unit testing

 We use Jest with React Testing Library to write unit tests.
 For larger pieces of code or components, we utilize Cypress.
 For testing commands shortcuts (like `npm run test`, `npm run test:ct`, etc.), take a look at the package.json file which lists available scripts.